Snoke19/order_management/README.md

 # How to run this project with docker

-Docker run mysql database and spring rest api with predefined data of goods!
+Docker runs MySQL database and spring rest API with predefined data of goods!

-Rest Api:
+Rest API:
 * port - 8080

 MySql Database: